 A: For a child’s preference to be taken into consideration, they must be old enough and capable of reasoning enough to communicate if they would want to live with their mother or father.
 In California, the law permits kids up to the age of 14 to express their guardian preferences to help in custody decisions.
 No matter the child’s age, a judge will take their preferences into account while determining whether the custody arrangement is generally appropriate.

 Family law matters require a dedicated, supportive legal team to handle them properly.
 Inside and outside of the courtroom, those facing any family law disputes are under copious amounts of stress, primarily when the issues at hand involve children.
-Seeking a legal team that understands this delicate field is imperative for finding the right team for support, and at the Law Offices of Dorie A. Rogers, we can provide that support network.
+Seeking a legal team that understands this delicate field is imperative for finding the right team for support, and at the Dorie A. Rogers, we can provide that support network.
 Our Fullerton family attorneys are dedicated to those facing family law proceedings and understanding how taxing these proceedings can become.
 For more information on our practice, including all of our family law services, visit our website and contact us today.